vpavlenko/web-2024-template/README.md

 # Idea

 Come up with an idea of a web application that you'll try to develop today.
 You may look at your browser history, look at apps in your phone, or type single letters to a browser search box ('a', 'b', 'c' etc.) to see which websites you're actually using a lot.
+You may also google "ideas for web application", idk.

-Write down the description for your application in a file - you'll copy-paste this prompt to several tools to compare results.
+Write down a short one-line description of your application in a file - you'll copy-paste this prompt to several tools to compare results.
+Don't elaborate any details yet - LLMs are smart at making good guesses.

-# Agents
+# Online IDEs

-First, we're gonna try two agents: Bolt and Replit Agent.
-Both look great at first, however, they may quickly fail and disappoint.
+First, we're gonna try three online IDEs: v0.dev, Bolt and Replit Agent.
+They look great at first, however, they may quickly fail and disappoint.
+Good luck!

+## v0.dev

+Go to [v0.dev](https://v0.dev/) and sign up first.
+If the email doesn't work, create an account at [GitHub](https://github.com/signup) and sign up to v0 using your GitHub account.

+Once you've signed in, paste your idea into a text box.

+If the first version doesn't work at all, ask v0 to "fix" and describe how exactly it does not work.
+Remember: LLMs can't look at the screen as good as you can.

+Iterate several times: ask to add some features.
+Once you're bored, move on to next section.
+If you're not bored, don't stop :)

 ## Bolt

-First, try https://bolt.new/: paste your prompt directly to the main input box.
+Then try https://bolt.new/: paste your prompt directly to the main input box.
 You'll probably need to sign up for it to work.

 If you get stuck on a blank screen:
 - try using Chrome instead of Firefox